State-By-State Penalties for Texting while Driving

 Texas: Texting banned for drivers under 18, drivers in school crossing zones, and bus drivers with passengers who are 17 or younger.

 The Bottom Line

 As law makers continue to make distracted driving, more violators will have to negotiate raised auto insurance premiums when finding affordable car insurance.
-If you don’t want to pay more for insurance coverage, you can compare rates and find a company that’s affordable for high-risk drivers by entering in a little background information here.
+If you don’t want to pay more for insurance coverage, you can compare online auto insurance rates and find a company that’s affordable for high-risk drivers by entering in a little background information here.

 Of course the easiest way to avoid this problem is by putting your phone away while you drive, and finding a policy that offers more than liability coverage.
 Underinsured motorist coverage can help with lost wages and other expenses should you find yourself in an auto accident.